openflighthpc/retype-documentation/Retype_Documentation/flight_environment_usage/flight_tools/flight_profile.md

 ---

 Flight profile is a tool that manages the profiles of cluster nodes.
 In this context, a profile is a cluster type, and the different types of nodes are identities.
 For example, a profile might be `slurm multinode`, and the identities would be `login` and `compute`.
+This page covers the sub-commands of `flight profile`, which are run in the format `flight profile <sub-command> --<option>`

 #### `configure`